hashicorp/packer/website/source/docs/builders/vagrant.html.md

 -  `global_id` (string) - the global id of a Vagrant box already added to Vagrant on your system.
-You can find the global id of your Vagrant boxes using the command `vagrant global-status`; your global_id will be a 7-digit number and letter comination that you'll find in the leftmost column of the global-status output.
+You can find the global id of your Vagrant boxes using the command `vagrant global-status`; your global_id will be a 7-digit number and letter combination that you'll find in the leftmost column of the global-status output.
 If you choose to use `global_id` instead of `source_box`, Packer will skip the Vagrant initialize and add steps, and simply launch the box directly using the global id.